Smart Contract: A Disruptive Technology

 Supply Chain and Trade Finance Documentation

-Smart contracts can streamline a lot of processes by making use of Blockchain, which will bring records stored on different databases into a single shared ledger.
-Supply chains rely on paper-based systems, where documents like Letters of Credit and Bills of lading must be verified and signed by multiple parties to be processed.
+Smart contracts can streamline many processes by using Blockchain, which will bring records stored on different databases into a single shared ledger.
+Supply chains rely on paper-based systems, where documents like Letters of Credit and Bills of Lading must be verified and signed by multiple parties to be processed.

-Even digital technology has not addressed this issue as computer networks just track the logistics of these papers.
-Smart contracts can enable automation of the supply chain and the release of funds when specific tasks are completed.
-At present, $18 trillion is being processed every year in transactions by paper-based systems, which creates enormous potential for smart contracts.
+Even digital technology has not addressed this issue, as computer networks track the logistics of these papers.
+Smart contracts can enable the automation of the supply chain and the release of funds when specific tasks are completed.
+Currently, $18 trillion is being processed yearly in transactions by paper-based systems, which creates enormous potential for smart contracts.

 Safeguarding the Efficacy of Medications

-Pharma Portal, which is powered by IBM Blockchain Transparent Supply, is a platform that tracks temperature-controlled pharmaceuticals across the supply chain to provide accurate and reliable data to different parties.
+Pharma Portal, powered by IBM Blockchain Transparent Supply, is a platform that tracks temperature-controlled pharmaceuticals across the supply chain to provide accurate and reliable data to various parties.

 Challenges with Smart Contracts